wilsonmar/wilsonmar.github.io/_posts/2018-04-03-microsoft-ai.md

-   ### Sentiment Analysis
+   #### Sentiment Analysis

    The output is a number from 0 to 1, with 1 being the most positive language and zero being the most negative opinion expressed.

-   ### Key phrase extraction
+   #### Key phrase extraction

+   <a name="Speech"></a>

    ### Speech Translation (Speech to text)

    DEMO: <a target="_blank" href="https://azure.microsoft.com/en-us/services/cognitive-services/speech-translation/">Speech Translation</a> recognizes and synthesizes speech, and translates spoken languages.
-REMEMBER: The sequence of services:
+REMEMBER: The sequence of services involves <a target="_blank" href="https://docs.microsoft.com/en-us/learn/modules/recognize-synthesize-speech/2-get-started-azure">two APIs</a>:

-   Speech-to-Text -> Speech Correction -> Machine Translation -> Text-to-Speech
+   Speech-to-Text API -> Speech Correction -> Machine Translation -> Text-to-Speech API

    "Speech Recognition" and Text Analysis are not involved in this use case.

+   Telephone voice menus use "Speech Synthesis".

    https://github.com/MicrosoftLearning/mslearn-ai900/blob/main/08%20-%20Speech.ipynb